-Second grade boys explore the concept that people around the world establish patterns in their ways of living through the Traveling the Forty-First Parallel theme.
-Boys learn about the Amish culture and the cultures of Turkey and Japan.
-Through the Westward Ho! theme, boys learn the concept that for a culture to survive, people must adapt to new ways of thinking and living.
-They learn about the Lewis and Clark Expedition, mapping territories, and creating timelines.
-They consider political transactions between leaders of different countries, and they understand survival through adaptation, perseverance and cooperation.
-Through the Creations theme, the boys become globally aware and learn that all people and cultures develop ways to express their understanding of the world.
-They experience a variety of creation techniques and styles, explore and research life in Africa, and study why people have created throughout history.
-They gain an understanding of how changes in the political, industrial, and social atmosphere of a culture impact a society’s creations.
+Second grade students explore the concept that people around the world establish patterns in their ways of living and working together through the Markets Around the World theme.
+Children learn about people and organizations that contribute to markets, food sustainability, and community engagement in and around Ohio.
+Later in the study, students explore the cultures of Turkey and Japan through global markets.
+While studying the Creations theme, the students further their globally awareness by learning that all people and cultures develop ways to express their understanding of the world.
+They practice a variety of creation techniques and styles, explore and research life in Africa and India, and study why people have created throughout history.
+They gain an understanding of how changes in the political, industrial, religious, and social atmosphere of a culture impact a society’s creations.

 Boys learn mathematics by doing mathematics.
 In an environment that encourages exploration and risk taking, boys are able to deepen their mathematical understanding.
 The second grade curriculum includes instruction in and exploration of fractions, measuring, number sense, estimation, place value to 1,000, number lines and hundreds charts, coin values, multi-digit addition and subtraction, congruent and symmetrical shapes and 3D figures, and creating numerical and geometric patterns.
 They explore creative problem solving, and learn different strategies to solve for an unknown.
 They learn to read, interpret and create charts and graphs, and how to compose and decompose numbers mentally using various strategies.